Logic Rules (Attendee Form)

 Logic Rules are simple or complex rules that control the display and processing of registration forms.

-Planners can use Logic Rules to create highly customized online registration forms based on the specific needs of their event registration process.
+Logic Rules are used by Planners to create highly customized online registration forms based on the specific needs of the event registration process.

 List and Labels

 The Logic Rules set up for the current form are listed here.
-This may be a multi-page list.
+This list may span multiple pages.

 Click edit in the Actions column to view or modify a rule.